cronvel/libnotify-ffi/README.md

 Sending a notification in a *fire and forget* fashion works pretty well.

-However, advanced feature like button with action callback are utterly broken by design in the *org.freedesktop.Notifications* spec, in notification server implementation and ultimately in the *libnotify* lib itself.
+However, advanced feature like buttons with action callback are utterly broken by design in the *org.freedesktop.Notifications* spec, in notification server implementation and ultimately in the *libnotify* lib itself.

 **In fact there is absolutely no mechanism signaling notification expiration**.
 That's it: the notification server can tell you if